-The Oregon Built Environment and Sustainable Technologies Center is a leading Research & Development consortium focused on developing sustainable technologies for the 21st century.
+VirtueLab (previously known as the Oregon Built Environment and Sustainable Technologies Center) is a leading Research & Development consortium focused on developing sustainable technologies for the 21st century.
 The Oregon-based Center has been active since 2007 in investigating a variety of topics relevant to the development of — and gradual transition to — renewable resources.

 - Oregon Translational Research and Drug Development Institute (OTRADI)

 The Oregon Translational Research and Drug Development Institute was developed by the Oregon research universities and local biotechnology companies.
 Oregon university research programs produce the licensable technologies and services that form the foundation of therapeutic development (lead compounds, diagnostics, and therapeutics).
 OTRADI provides a value added component to Oregon companies and universities to develop their respective intellectual property further before partnering with large pharmaceutical and biotechnology companies, seeking additional investment or, creating start-up companies.
 The types of tasks performed by OTRADI would include chemical and biological screens, validated targets or "hits", lead optimization, toxicology assays, medicinal chemistry and assay optimization.

 The University of Oregon is partner with Oregon State University, the cities of Albany, Corvallis, Eugene, and Springfield, and the Eugene Area Chamber of Commerce to support the creation of startups in the South Willamette Valley.